Last Updated on April 16, 2021 by Helga Dosa

 The castle is situated in Bagnoregio, near Viterbo, which is a borgo founded by Earl Girolamo Cellesi of Pistoia.
 The name is linked to the Cellesi family and it has medieval origins.
 Its architecture recalls that of a fortress, as it had been originally erected with defensive purposes and only at a later stage became a home.
 The building has a round shape and this led to the hypothesis of the existence of a Roman theatre before its construction.

-Did we get you interested in the medieval beauty of Lazio?
+Did we get you interested in the medieval beauty, the castles of Lazio?

 Check out this series of fantastic videos to get an even better idea of how fantastic they are: